-Lugging a kayak back and forth to the water can be a drag, especially if you’re out boating often.
-The last thing you’d want to do after a long day of paddling is haul your boat all the way back to the car.
-To make your life that much easier, we’ve researched the best kayak carts on the market.
-Whether you’re on a budget and just need something simple, or you’re interested in top-dollar efficiency, we’ve got you covered.
+Lugging a kayak back and forth to the water can be a drag, especially if you are out boating often.
+Additionally, the last thing you’d want to do after a long day of paddling is haul your boat all the way back to the car.
+To make your life that much easier, we have researched the best kayak carts on the market.
+Whether you’re on a budget and just need something simple, or you are interested in top-dollar efficiency, we’ve got you covered.

 When buying a kayak cart, it is important to consider the type of kayak which you own and what cart will work best for you.
-Just as there are a multitude of kayak styles, there’s a heap of different kayak carts to pick from, too!
-Choosing the right one will make every day you spend on the water way less work – and more fun.
+Just as there are a multitude of kayak styles, there is also a heap of different kayak carts to pick from, too!
+Choosing the right one will make every day you spend on the water way less work – and tons more fun.